wbazant/markerAlignmentsPaper/paper.md

 Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
 To understand how `bowtie2` is affected by duplication of sequences, we prepare an index of 371 species from the reference where each sequence is included once as originally, and once after extending it by a single "A" base.

-To summarize, here is a list of different set-ups:
+To summarize, here is a list of different experiments:
 1. Simulate samples with an unknown taxon at 0.1 coverage, run EukDetect
 2. Use same samples, run `bowtie2`, and only use EukDetect's two filters (MAPQ >= 30, and "four reads in four markers")
 3. Use same samples, run EukDetect modified to use MAPQ >= 5 instead of MAPQ >=30